grantp71/Jacqueline/readme.txt

 DESCRIPTION:

-Jacqueline|Antiques is a clean, modern and well crafted responsive template designed for creatives and agencies.
+Jacqueline | Antiques is a clean, modern and well crafted responsive website.
-The template suits the needs of creative agencies, freelancers, and even small business websites.
+Built from a terrific template that suits the needs of small businesses.
-Jacqueline|Antiques is mobile and retina/hi-dpi ready which means your site will look awesome, crisp and sharp on any screen resolutions and devices.
-Also, the code behind Jacqueline|Antiques is clean and well organized which makes the template very easy to customize.
+Jacqueline | Antiques is mobile and retina/hi-dpi ready which means awesome, crisp and sharp display on any screen resolutions and devices.
+Also, the code behind Jacqueline | Antiques is clean and well organized which made the template very easy to customize.

+Styleshout.com Baby!!

+My first 10 USD will be used to removing the link (kidding!)

 ==================================================================================================

 LICENSE:

 Jacqueline|Antiques is released under the Creative Commons Attribution 3.0 License (http://creativecommons.org/licenses/by/3.0/).
 This means that you are free: